-Dr. Yolanda Gil is Director of Knowledge Technologies and Associate Division Director at the Information Sciences Institute of the University of Southern California, and Research Professor in Computer Science and in Spatial Sciences.
+Dr. Yolanda Gil Dr. Yolanda Gil is Director of Knowledge Technologies and Associate Division Director at the Information Sciences Institute of the University of Southern California, and Research Professor in Computer Science and in Spatial Sciences.
 She is also Associate Director of Interdisciplinary Programs in Informatics.
 She received her M.S. and Ph.
 D. degrees in Computer Science from Carnegie Mellon University, with a focus on artificial intelligence.
-Her research is on intelligent interfaces for knowledge capture, which she investigates in a variety of projects concerning scientific discovery, knowledge-based planning and problem solving, information analysis and assessment of trust, semantic annotation and metadata, agent and software choreography, and community-wide development of knowledge bases.
-Dr. Gil collaborates with scientists in different domains on semantic workflows and metadata capture, social knowledge collection, and computer-mediated collaboration.
-She is a Fellow of the Association for Computing Machinery (ACM), and Past Chair of its Special Interest Group in Artificial Intelligence.
+Her research is on intelligent interfaces for knowledge capture and discovery, which she investigates in a variety of projects concerning knowledge-based planning and problem solving, information analysis and assessment of trust, semantic annotation and metadata, and community-wide development of knowledge bases.
+Dr. Gil collaborates with scientists in different domains on semantic workflows and metadata capture, social knowledge collection, computer-mediated collaboration, and automated discovery.
+Dr. Gil has served in the Advisory Committee of the Computer Science and Engineering Directorate of the National Science Foundation.
+She initiated and chaired the W3C Provenance Group that led to a community standard in this area.
+Dr. Gil is a Fellow of the Association for Computing Machinery (ACM), and Past Chair of its Special Interest Group in Artificial Intelligence.
 She is also Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), and was elected as its 24th President in 2016.